akka/akka/akka-docs/rst/scala/persistence-query.rst

 For example a journal may be able to use a WHERE clause to begin the read starting from a specific row, or in a datastore that is able to order events by insertion time it could treat the Long as a timestamp and select only older events.

+If your usage does not require a live stream, you can use the ``currentEventsByTag`` query.

 Materialized values of queries
 ------------------------------